With iSCSI SANS now on sale for around $5,000, it should be no surprise that small businesses are adopting the...

 While choosing an Ethernet switch may seem like a no-brainer, since any Ethernet switch that supports TCP/IP traffic will support iSCSI traffic, it really is a strategic decision.
 The right Ethernet switch can better position a customer's iSCSI SANs for future network and storage growth, and it can improve iSCSI SAN performance.
 Factors to consider in this choice are the storage system the customer plans to use and the SAN's growth rate.

 Here's why the storage system in use is an important factor in the choice of Ethernet switch: Some storage systems, such as Dell's EqualLogic PS Series iSCSI storage systems, are stackable systems that can create one logical virtual pool, or group, of storage.
 To create this storage group, every member in the group needs to communicate with the others through the network.
-Also, every server host needs access to every member in the Dell EqualLogic storage
+Also, every server host needs access to every member in the Dell EqualLogic storage system group.

 In that scenario, if the small business you are working with expects minimal or no growth, 24- or 48-port switches with support for interswitch links (ISLs) will be fine.
 ISLs connect different Ethernet switches and route TCP/IP and iSCSI traffic between them.
 Using switches that only support ISLs, storage systems can communicate with one another, and any server can access any storage system connected to the iSCSI SAN.